Azure/batch-shipyard/README.md

 * Support for [custom host images](https://github.com/Azure/batch-shipyard/blob/master/docs/63-batch-shipyard-custom-images.md)

 ## Installation
+### Azure Cloud Shell
+Batch Shipyard is now integrated into Azure Cloud Shell with no installation required.
+Simply request a Cloud Shell session and type `shipyard` to invoke the CLI.

+### Local Installation
 Installation is typically an easy two-step process.
 The CLI is also available as a Docker image:
 [alfpark/batch-shipyard:cli-latest](https://hub.docker.com/r/alfpark/batch-shipyard).